Substra/substra/references/sdk.md

 ```

 Create new dataset asset and return its key.
+In debug mode, add the following key:`substra.sdk.DEBUG_OWNER` to the metadata,
+the value becomes the node owner of the data, and all tuples using this data
+have their worker set to this node.

 **Arguments:**
  - `data (Union[dict, schemas.DatasetSpec], required)`: If it is a dict, it must have the same